jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figcaption>
 </figure>

-We also made several observations that sparked questions and hypotheses.
-Early in the experiment, monocultures (specially corn) appeared to do better in terms of initial height and vigor.
+We also made observations that sparked questions and hypotheses.
+Early on, corn monocultures grew quickly and looked more vigorous.
 This early advantage seemed to wane over time.
 We wondered whether there might be a benefit to germinating around members of the same species, particularly for corn, where monocultures seemed to gain physical stability from neighboring stalks.
 Their roots appeared to intertwine and hold each other up, especially in the taller monoculture pots.
 This led to broader questions about how seedling roots might behave—intertwining, avoiding, or supporting—depending on the species mix.
 Moreover, this observation made us wonder whether benefits of polyculture may play out more in a longer-term experiment.

 Another striking observation came from our backup plants, which we had culled for space.
 When we uprooted them, we noticed a difference in root architecture by soil type.
 In nutrient-poor soil, roots were long, thin, and exploratory, as if searching for nutrients (this was especially true for corn roots).
 In nutrient-rich soil, roots were much shorter and more compact, forming dense upside-down shrubs just beneath the surface.
 Though we didn’t measure these traits, they offered visual cues about how soil resources might shape plant behavior below ground.